-Whenever you travel to a new destination or visit an old favorite place, you're bound to have heard a few notorious stories and legends about haunted sites.
-So are you brave enough to visit some of the scariest places around the world?!
+Whenever you discover a new travel destination or visit an old favourite place, you're bound to have heard a few notorious stories and legends about haunted sites.
+So are you brave enough to visit some of these scariest places around the world?!

 A visit to Romania isn’t complete until you visit Bran Castle, linked to the legend of Dracula.
 Sighisoara is believed to be the most haunted place in Romania as it’s considered to be the birthplace of Vlad the Impaler, the inspiration for Dracula.
 From Bucharest, you can visit the Snagov Monastery where Vlad is buried.